 - Snuggle Buddies – These Snuggle Buddies are from Generation Mindful and they are perfect for children who are learning the Zones.
 The pocket in the back of the snuggle buddy has four colored emojis – blue, green, yellow, and red.
 All three of my kids have one and even my 3-year-old is able to explain how to match these to the Zones.

-Getting Back to The Green Zone
+Teaching Strategies for Getting Back to The Green Zone

 Along with being able to identify the zones, and know what zone they’re in, your child also needs to know strategies to help them get back to the green zone.